ArtifexSoftware/ghostpdl/demos/java/gsjava/README.txt

 a pointer parameter in a C function.
 An example use of this is in gsapi_new_instance which takes a Reference<Long> as a parameter.
-Calling the method would place the new Ghoscript instance in the Reference<Long>'s value field.
+Calling the method would place the new Ghostscript instance in the Reference<Long>'s value field.

 The com.artifex.gsjava.GSInstance is a utility class.
 The GSInstance class stores an instance